APCSPrinciples/CreateYourOwnDataVisualization/README.md

 Suggested steps to complete this assignment
 -------------------------------------------
-1. First you need some data You can use the data set provided or find or create your own.
+1. First you need some data.
+You can use the data set provided or find or create your own.
 You can collaborate with a partner.
 You both can work on the same visualization, or you can share a data set and each create a differnet visualization.

 2. Once you've collected data, you can start coding.
 Some ideas for visualizations include:
    - Chainging opacity so frequently occuring values are brighter